techzinefair/techzinefair.github.io/_posts/2018-12-17-in-conversation-with-dctp.md

 >Digital stewards of DCTP Heru House and Gabrielle Knox.
 Photo via Jean Louis Farges.
 Image description: Two people stand behind a table covered with electronic equipment necessary to set up wireless internet.
 Photo courtesy DCTP.

-I interviewed community researcher Tawana Petty and program coordinator Janice Gates from the [Detroit Community Tech Project](https://detroitcommunitytech.org) (DCTP).
+I interviewed community researcher Tawana Petty and program coordinator Janice Gates from the [Detroit Community Technology Project](https://detroitcommunitytech.org) (DCTP).
 DCTP works around building digital media education and community technology in Detroit.
 DCTP was a featured vendor at the first ever New York Tech Zine Fair on Dec.
 1 at the School for Poetic Computation.

 ---

 ***Tell me a little bit about yourselves—who you are, what your role in DCTP is and what’s going on in your world.***
 Tawana: This is Tawana Petty.
-I am the data justice coordinator for the Detroit Community Tech Project as well as a data justice researcher.
+I am the data justice coordinator for the Detroit Community Technology Project as well as a data justice researcher.
 And I serve as a communications assistant.
 Currently, I maintain our social media profile as well as our research around data justice and some of the policies and things that are happening in the city around surveillance and technologies.
 I’m currently digging into our city infrastructure as well as [Project Green Light](http://www.greenlightdetroit.org/) and [Census 2020](https://www.census.gov/programs-surveys/decennial-census/2020-census.html) and convening our Detroit Digital Justice Coalition around organizing efforts on those three fronts.
 And I co-lead a three-city [Charlotte, North Carolina; Detroit, Michigan, and Los Angeles, California] participatory research project called [Our Data Bodies](https://www.odbproject.org/) which we will be launching a digital defense playbook through that effort.
 Those are my current roles within DCTP.

 ***Can you tell me a little bit more about Project Green Light?***
 T: Project Green Light is this collaboration with the Detroit Police Department.
 It’s kind of like a mandate for businesses that are open late to have cameras installed that can be monitored by, not only the police department, but community members who are volunteer citizens that monitor these businesses for crime, essentially.
 I’m not really sure yet whether community members have this part of it as well, but officers have an app on their cell phone where they can then monitor from wherever they are.
 It’s essentially a ramped up method of surveillance under the guise of safety.